Combat Hunger and Homelessness

 Gleaner Food Bank provides a monthly food pantry to families of Nora Elementary School.

-Join a team of CATC people and Nora teachers to greet families and help them select pantry items.
+Join a team of CATC people and Nora teachers to unpack the food truck, stock shelves, and greet families and help them select pantry items.

 Nora Food Pantry is also looking for donations of hygiene items such as shampoo, soap, toothpaste, toilet paper, and diapers.
 Quantities of 20 per item are most helpful.

 Contact Rachel Herbig at email@example.com

 Second Presbyterian Church hosts a comprehensive food pantry program with multiple opportunities to serve each week.